joaquinpelle/Skylight.jl/docs/src/spacetimes.md

 ## Catalogue

-The following are the currently implemented spacetimes:
+Below are the currently implemented spacetimes:

 ### Minkowski spacetime